 Even when you’re studying in one of the nation’s most culturally dense square miles, the value of international experience cannot be overstated.

-And they do so with gusto.
-About 45 percent of Case Western Reserve University students study abroad—more than three times the national average—with opportunities in:
+About 45 percent of Case Western Reserve University students study abroad—more than three times the national average—and participate in:

 - service learning experiences,

 - foreign language immersion.